 What are some alternatives to merchant cash advances?

 A merchant cash advance may not be the best option for your business.
 But you do have other routes you may be able to pursue to help you out of your jam:

-- Loans from online lenders: If you’re struggling to qualify for traditional financing options, some online lenders may be able to help.
-Online lenders may offer options specifically for business owners with less-than-stellar credit.
-Some of these options may still be challenging for business owners, with APRs creeping up to 99 percent.
+If you’re struggling to qualify for traditional business financing options, some online lenders may be able to help.
+Online lenders may offer options specifically for business owners with a less-than-stellar credit scores.
+Some of these options may still be challenging for small business owners, with APRs creeping up to 99 percent.
 However, this may still be a better option than an MCA.
 They will be less costly.
-Additionally, many online lenders report your payments to the credit bureau.
+Additionally, many online providers report your payments to the credit bureau.
 As a result, you will build business credit.
-This can then help increase your chances of qualifying for future financing options.
+This can then help increase your chances of qualifying for future business funding options.

 The Bottom Line